philippegabriel/symbolican/wiki/cloudrun.md

 kvm.mk
 ```
 _Note:_ The customisation is mainly about adding a 'kvmhost' to your instance `/etc/hosts`.
-This allows the kvm instance to boot faster by fetching binaries from a local Apache web server and to cache required apt-get packages, through [http://www.unix-ag.uni-kl.de/~bloch/acng/ apt-cacher-ng].
+This allows the kvm instance to boot faster by fetching binaries from a local Apache web server and to cache required apt-get packages, through [apt-cacher-ng](http://www.unix-ag.uni-kl.de/~bloch/acng/).

 You can start the kvm instance with:
 ```Shell